tlaplus/vscode-tlaplus/CONTRIBUTING.md

 If you are running on an arm machine add "-bullseye" to the [Dockerfile](.devcontainer/Dockerfile): https://github.com/devcontainers/images/tree/main/src/typescript-node.

-To run the tests in the terminal run them with sudo, e.g. `sudo npm test`.
+To run the tests use the [Debug and Run](https://code.visualstudio.com/docs/editor/debugging) panel.

 ### Package